AviNessimi/Redis/ReadMe.md

 We can use the redis-cli for running any commands.
 It is a very handy tool to verify if the installation went all.
 Also, it can help debug issues which sometimes might be hard to debug through client APIs.

+Command To Use Redis CLI
+'docker exec -it redis redis-cli'